block-bites/fondant-app/README.md

 - **Accounts Page:** This section displays all user accounts, complete with their private and public keys.
 - **Blocks Section:** View all blockchain blocks arranged in chronological order.
 - **Deploys, Events, Logs:** Access detailed information about deploys, events, and logs for in-depth analysis.

+If you don't want to use any tools but want to see how deploy data looks like you can use `http://localhost:3000/transfer` endpoint.
+It will transfer some funds from the faucet account and generate some traffic.

 ## Backend Capabilities